ColinBD/LED_climbing_wall/README.md

     - NOTE2: Line 10 of the script sets PIXEL_COUNT = 32, i.e. it assumes there are 32 LEDs in your string.
 If you have more (which you probably do) set this number as appropriate.

 The following scripts are planned for the near future:
-- create_mapping.py - use this to create the mapper dictionary needed for set_route.py.
-This assumes you have labelled the holds on your wall with letters on the X axis and numbers on the Y axis, and an LED is placed below each hold.
-The script will step through the LED string and ask you which hold you see lit up.
-You input e.g. 'a6' or 'none' and once all LEDs have been illuminated the mapper dictionary is printed to screen which you should copy and paste into set_route.py, replacing the default mapper dictionary.
     - NOTE: Line 10 of the script sets PIXEL_COUNT = 32, i.e. it assumes there are 32 LEDs in your string.
 If you have more (which you probably do) set this number as appropriate.
 - circuit.py - you choose a grade range, the number of climbs you want to do, whether you want to do symetrical versions, and then the routes will be presented.
 A route is presented via the LEDs and the grade is output to the console along with the progress through the set, and the date of setting, and whether it has been completed (e.g. 12 of 20, grade V3, set on 1/1/23, completed = true).
 The user is invited to press 'e' to edit the route (change the grade), 'f' to mark as failed on the route and load next, or 'space bar' to mark as success and load next.
 - remove_routes.py - you enter an LED and all routes using that hold will be removed from the database.
 This is useful if you are resetting the board.
 - edit_routes.py - you enter an LED and all routes using that LED will be presented sequencially, along with their grade, and date of setting.
 I.e. console output will look like (1 of 32, grade V1, set 1/1/23, completed = true).
 As with circuit.py, you then get the chance to edit the route (keypress 'e') to change the grade.